davidfsemedo/TRECVID-VisualStories/data_download/README.md

 We provide a bash script (```download.sh```) to download videos, images and Tweets metadata.

 #### Pre-requisites
 The script was tested on Linux (Ubuntu and CentOS).
-Windows should be able to run the script using Linux Bash Shell.
+Windows users should be able to run the script using Linux Bash Shell.

 First, make the script executable:
 ```console